Malik-E-Maidan: Structure

-Decoration and Inscriptions
+Decoration

 The cannon's muzzle is decorated with a low relief of the head of a lion with its jaws open, swallowing an elephant.

+Inscriptions

 Three inscriptions can be found on the cannon, of which two were inscribed during Burhan Nizam Shah I of Ahmednagar as per the inscriptions.
 It was cast at Ahmadnagar from bell metal by Muhammad Bin Husain Rumi in 1549.
 The third inscription was added by Aurangzeb when he conquered Bijapur in 1685–86.